How to Clear Autofill on Chrome: Protect Your Internet Security by Clearing Chrome’s Saved Information

 Payment methods

-To turn off autofill for payment methods, find “Save and fill payment methods” and set the toggle button to off.
+To turn off autofill for payment methods, find “Save and fill payment methods” in Settings and set the toggle button to off.
 You can also see a link below this that you can follow to clear any autofill payment information currently stored in Chrome.

 Addresses and more